An explanation of Mondrian's oeuvre by Michael Sciam

 Large Composition with Red, Blue and Yellow, 1928, Oil on Canvas, cm.
 80 x 123

-The vertical line is shifted further toward the center and two horizontal lines generate areas of different proportions including a large square, as in Fig. 4.
-The vertical line divides the square into two vertical rectangles, one white and the other blue.
+The vertical line is shifted further toward the center.
+Two horizontal lines intersecting the vertical generate areas of different proportions including a large square in the central area which is divided into two vertical rectangles, one white and the other blue.
 We see a yellow plane in the lower section and in the upper section a red plane that works together with the blue one to give the composition a strongly asymmetric character.

-Reading from the bottom up, we see a yellow horizontal rectangle that becomes a blue vertical one and then a red area which is slightly horizontal.
-With respect to the other two rectangles, the opposing directions approach equivalence in the red plane.
+Moving upward from the bottom, a yellow horizontal rectangle becomes a blue vertical one and then a red area where the opposing directions approach equivalence.

 Composition 1 with Red